 How VMAP Works

-To address this need, VMAP gives primary care providers the training and tools they need to serve children and young adults with mental health needs.
-This includes year-round education opportunities and access to on-call child and adolescent psychiatrists 40 hours a week.
+To address this need, VMAP does two things.
+First, VMAP gives primary care providers expert training and resources to better serve the children and young adults in their care with mental health needs with year-round education opportunities.
+Then, VMAP gives physicians access to on-call child and adolescent psychiatrists and licensed behavioral health professionals through our VMAP Line, which accepts calls 40 hours a week.